siriusastrebe/jsynchronous/README.md

 TCP/IP, which all browsers rely on, can see increased latency in packet loss heavy conditions due to [head of line blocking](https://gafferongames.com/post/client_server_connection/#background).

-If your game does not need millisecond level precision jsynchronous will keep your data perfectly synchronized as fast as the wire will carry it to every client your websockets can [handle](https://blog.jayway.com/2015/04/13/600k-concurrent-websocket-connections-on-aws-using-node-js/).
 For 90% of games Jsynchronous on top of TCP/IP is more than ideal.
 For quick twitch-speed shooter or fighting game, maybe not.
+If your game does not need millisecond level precision jsynchronous will keep your data perfectly synchronized as fast as the wire will carry it to every client your websockets can [handle](https://blog.jayway.com/2015/04/13/600k-concurrent-websocket-connections-on-aws-using-node-js/).

 [UDP may be coming to browsers](https://github.com/WICG/raw-sockets/blob/main/docs/explainer.md) which is very exciting for fast paced gaming.
-While UDP isn’t suitable for accurate data synchronization because it cannot ensure delivery or ordering, Jsynchronous' one_way mode could be used on top of UDP for fast best-effort delivery.
+While UDP isn’t suitable for accurate data synchronization because it cannot ensure delivery or ordering, Jsynchronous' one_way mode would work great with UDP for speedy best-effort delivery.

 ## Can I do Browser->Server sync?